 24 April 2018 |Reykjavik, Iceland

-The first event, titled Geothermal Direct Utilisation and Food Security, will provide the possibility to identify the key factors behind successful experiences and present partnership opportunities for projects and programmes related to direct uses of geothermal energy, with a focus on food and agriculture.
+The first event, titled Geothermal Direct Utilisation and Food Security, provided the possibility to identify the key factors behind successful experiences and present partnership opportunities for projects and programmes related to direct uses of geothermal energy, with a focus on food and agriculture.
 Food security is one of the biggest concerns for developing countries, where geothermal energy could be used to heat greenhouses and sterilise soil to increase farmer productivity and off-season availability.
 It can also serve for drying, which helps preserve a wide range of foods.
 This could contribute to reduce food waste and result in substantial reduction in the drying space and time requirements, turning through domestic geothermal resources, food security challenges into potential drivers for economic development.

-For more information and to register, please contact email@example.com
+For more information, please contact email@example.com